paulo-xavier/bahsocorro-project/README.md

 # BAH Socorro - 2023

 This page was developed by Paulo Roberto Xavier.
-The page consists in a Landing Page of divulgation about my Final Course project, named BAH Socorro.
+The page consists in a Landing Page of divulgation about my Final Course Project, named BAH Socorro.
 I'm developing this final project with my teammates.

 ## Table of contents